 That computer thermal comes from the English word that in Spanish is translated as “fishing” and refers to the identity theft by scammers to obtain personal data of users.

 The goal can vary from usernames and passwords to bank details and access accounts to other online services.
-The “fishermen” access the information using false messages as “bait” for their victims, pretending to be other people or entities through emails, messages or phone calls.
+The “fishermen” access the information using false messages as “bait” for their victims, pretending to be other people or entities through phishing emails, messages or phone calls.

 A password is not enough to access Google, so more sophisticated hackers tried to collect sensitive data that we could ask to verify the authenticity of the user, such as the IP address and location, the phone number or the model of the device.